Something Different at Myrtle Beach.

 There are a number of trails that wind their way through the park.
 All of these are easy going, relatively flat hikes.
 When you combine the parking areas and the beachfront boardwalk, you could easily cover a few miles and see a lot of different parts of the park's features: the beach, some relatively rare maritime forest and even some freshwater ponds.

 The fishing pier is one of the centerpieces of the park.
-You need to pay a daily fee (under $5) to fish - walking is free - but if you want to get your line in the water, it is a great deal.
+You need to pay a daily fee ($5 or less, depending on your age) to fish - walking is free - but if you want to get your line in the water, it is a great deal.

 There are both group facilities, available for rent, and individual grilles with picnic tables.
 Many of the parks picnic facilities are north of the pier, either along the road coming into the main beach area or in the areas that are behind the beach parking areas.